RudraNilBasu/python-scripts/touchpad/Readme.md

 #Touchpad

-Pyhton scripts to mess around with the touchpad of laptop
+Python scripts to mess around with the touchpad of laptop